GaloisInc/saw-training/Swap.rst

 5. After the loop, the function returns the value :math:`y+5`.

-When provided with the symbolic input :math:`y`, ``add5`` return the symbolic output :math:`y + 5`.
+When provided with the symbolic input :math:`y`, ``add5`` returns the symbolic output :math:`y + 5`.
 This means that it is equivalent to the mathematical function:

 .. math::